-Policy Implementation and Delivery Potential Risk Risk Mitigation Monitoring Economic Develo opment ED1 - Employment Growth The Council will work with landowners and business representatives and will produce an updated Economic Development Strategy which, in conjunction with land use policies, will ensure economic development in appropriate locations.
-Sustainable economic growth where high value skills enhancement meets local employment opportunities is not achieved.
-The Council support the delivery of priorities in the Economic Development Strategy which is updated regularly to reflect the local economic climate and local employment opportunities.
-The Council supports the development of numerous projects which seek to achieve sustainable economic growth and increase local employment opportunities such as the enhancement of the District's commercial centres, the development of a skills training academy; and the enhancement of London Southend Airport.
-Employment levels in the District will be used as an indication of success.
-The proportion of employment development within 30 minutes public transport time is recorded as part of the Annual Monitoring Report.
-National Indicators NI 171: New business registration rate.
-NI 172: Percentage of small businesses in an area showing employment growth.
-NI 175: Access to services and facilities by public transport, walking and cycling.
-Core Indicators BD1: Total amount of additional employment floorspace - by type.
-BD2: Total Amount of employment floorspace on previously developed land - by type.
-BD3: Employment land available - by type.
-BD4: Total amount of floorspace for 'town centre uses'.
+Policy Implementation and Delivery Potential Risk Risk Mitigation Monitoring

+trip destinations

+(maximum standards)

+are not adhered to,

+resulting in an

+excessive uptake of

+land for car parking

+and discouraging

+alternatives to travel by

+private car.

+Economic Deve

+ED1 - The Council will work with landowners Sustainable economic The Council support Employment levels in

+Employment and business representatives and will growth where high the delivery of the District will be used

+Growth produce an updated Economic value skills priorities in the as an indication of

+Development Strategy which, in enhancement meets Economic success.

+conjunction with land use policies, will local employment Development Strategy

+ensure economic development in opportunities is not which is updated The proportion of

+appropriate locations. achieved. regularly to reflect the employment

+local economic climate development within 30

+and local employment minutes public

+opportunities. transport time is

+recorded as part of the

+The Council supports Annual Monitoring

+the development of Report.

+numerous projects National Indicators

+Policy Implementation and Delivery Potential Risk Risk Mitigation Monitoring

+which seek to achieve NI 171: New business

+sustainable economic registration rate.

+growth and increase NI 172: Percentage of

+local employment small businesses in an

+opportunities such as area showing

+the enhancement of employment growth.

+the District's NI 175: Access to

+commercial centres, services and facilities

+the development of a by public transport,

+skills training walking and cycling.

+academy; and the Core Indicators

+enhancement of BD1: Total amount of

+London Southend additional employment

+Airport. floorspace - by type.

+BD2: Total Amount of

+employment

+floorspace on

+previously developed

+land - by type.
+BD3: Employment land

+available - by type.

+BD4: Total amount of

+floorspace for 'town

+centre uses'.

+ED2 - London The Council will produce a Joint Area Failure to work The Council will work Employment uses

+Southend Action Plan in conjunction with effectively with key closely with key developed in and

+Airport Southend Borough Council that will set partners and around London

+out how the Council will ensure that stakeholders to realise stakeholders to ensure Southend Airport will